yuval-shasha/User_Centered_Developer_Tools/ex1/ex1/ex1/README.md

 each instance of the variable with a warning color, it might annoy the user, and the user will quit using our linter.
 Also, after accepting the correction, all instances of the variable are changed.

+### Which message to display on a grammar error or a typo
+We chose to display a general error message for a typo, since we don't know exactly what the user was trying to write.

+### which diagnostic identifier to show on a grammar error
+Since the grammar diagnostic is not fixable using our tools, we used a different identifier from the convention error, so that the IDE won't suggest the convention fix on a grammar error.
+We chose the id CS236651_Grammar, to keep the course number convention, but to supply extra information about the error type.

 ### What is considered as local variable
 we considered a local variable as a variable that was declared inside a function body.